How to Change Resolution in DaVinci Resolve (Quickly!)

 Suppose you had 5 timelines whose resolution was set at “3840 x 2160” (4K UHD) at the project level in “Project Settings”, and now you want one of the timelines to be downscaled to “1980 x 1080 HD”.

-If you change the “Timeline Resolution” from “Project Settings”, it will affect all the 5 timelines – which is undesirable.
+If you change the “Timeline Resolution” from “Project Settings”, it will affect all 5 timelines – which is undesirable.

 In this case, you’ll need to update the “Timeline Settings“.